aashirvad08/TSKY-/README.md

 pinned: false
 ---

-# FarAway — Tsukuyomi-1 Mission Control Backend
+# Tsukuyomi-1 Mission Control Backend

 Unified FastAPI backend for the orbital GPU datacenter simulation.
 All six physics models run in a single process; a background thread